Jacob Berger

-Jacob Berger (born 1960) is a Swiss film director and screenwriter and actor.
-His 1991 film Angels was entered into the 40th Berlin International Film Festival.; his second motion picture A Loving Father (2002), reunited Gérard Depardieu and his son Guillaume Depardieu; That Day won Beast Director at the 2007 Montreal World Film Festival and "A Jew Must Die", his 2017 motion picture earned Bruno Ganz a Swiss Film Award for best actor.
+Jacob Berger (born 1960) is an English-born Swiss film director, screenwriter, and actor.
+His 1991 film Angels was entered into the 40th Berlin International Film Festival; his second motion picture A Loving Father (2002), reunited Gérard Depardieu and his son Guillaume Depardieu; That Day won Best Director at the 2007 Montreal World Film Festival and his 2017 motion picture A Jew Must Die earned Bruno Ganz a Swiss Film Award for best actor.